Duration

 - RFID and wireless sensor networks

-- Characteristics of Web2.0 applications (social networks, blogs, Twitter...)
+- Features of Web2.0 applications (social networks, blogs, Twitter, etc.)

-- Characteristics and modes of use of search and monitoring tools on the Internet (engines, meta-engines, etc.)
+- Characteristics and use of Internet search and monitoring tools (engines, meta-engines...)

 - Information society service providers: roles and categories of services offered and legal qualification.